fluid-project/kettle/README.md

 sample live in its place in the [examples directory](examples/formDataSource/formDataSource.js).
 Note that since this particular endpoint sends a JSON response rather than a form-encoded response, we need to defeat the dataSource's attempt to apply the inverse decoding in the response by writing `setResponseTransforms: []`.

-### Built-in encodings
+### Built-in content encodings

-Kettle features three built-in encoding grades which can be configured as the subcomponent of a dataSource named `encoding` in order to determine what encoding it applies to models.
+Kettle features three built-in content encoding grades which can be configured as the subcomponent of a dataSource named `encoding` in order to determine what encoding it applies to models.
 They are described in this table:

 |Grade name| Encoding type | Content-Type header |
 |----------|---------------|----------------|